chronoscan-capture/chrono-api/docs/api_overview.md

 ## Running external programs with ChronoScan

 ### Notes
-* Your executable must be run on the same directory than ChronoScan: __"%programfiles(x86)%\ChronoScan\Bin"__ directory.
+* IMPORTANT: Your executable must be run on the same directory than ChronoScan: __"%programfiles(x86)%\ChronoScan\Bin"__ directory.
-* ChronoScan API clients MUST be run on the same directory that you ChronoScan installation.
+* IMPORTANT: ChronoScan API client MUST be run on the same directory that you ChronoScan installation.